linjc16/Panacea/README.md

 # [Click Here for Demo](https://a9d9f87764e157f1c7.gradio.live/)
 # Panacea: A foundation model for clinical trial design, recruitment, search, and summarization
 This repository is the official implementation of [Panacea: A foundation model for clinical trial design, recruitment, search, and summarization]().
+Model can be downloaded [here](https://huggingface.co/linjc16/Panacea-7B-Chat).

 # Requirements and Installation
 See `requirements.txt`.